Study and Explore the Bible by Taking Free Virtual Classes at Home

 This life-changing class will help you to discover who you are as God’s creation and His vision for your life.
 In this course, you will discover your spiritual gift assignment, understand your temperament and develop your personal vision statement, mission, goals and your life plan.
 You will also learn how to use your spiritual gifts and temperament for effective service in life and in ministry.

-The Book Of Ephesians
+The Book Of Ephesians (Class not offered this semester)

 Instructor: Sylvia McMorris